 Not only will it help you to find new blog post ideas, but it will also monitor and analyze the information for social media channels for mentions of your brand, competitors, products, and keywords related to your business.

-Some great tools for social listening are Keyhole, hootsuite and Google Alerts which allows you to monitor keywords that are relevant to your brand, not just on social networking sites but across the Internet.back to menu ↑
+Some great tools for social listening are Keyhole, Hootsuite, and Google Alerts which allow you to monitor keywords that are relevant to your brand, not just on social networking sites but across the Internet.

 15. Identify Growing Interest/ Trends

 Take advantage of your media monitoring tool’s analytics area and look for trends and patterns.

 These tools are used for discovering what people search for, related to specific topics of interest.